-A constant bias correction was applied to sea ice concentration prediction at each grid point.
+A constant correction was applied to sea ice concentration prediction at each grid point.
 The biases were estimated based on the cross-validated predictions for 1998-2012.
-Then a constant bias derived for the period of 1979-2012 was corrected again in the sea ice extent prediction.
+Then a bias derived from a linear regression of prediction error as function of initial sea ice extent anomaly for the period of 1979-2012 was corrected again in the sea ice extent prediction.
 Finally, the model uses lower resolution sea ice concentration data (2 degree longitude x 0.5 degree latitude), which introduces a 0.1 million squared kilometers bias compared to 25kmx25km original data.
 This resolution bias is corrected in the final SIE prediction.